RobTillaart/I2C_LCD/README.md

 - **size_t write(uint8_t c)**

-Array writing not implemented as there are no gains seen.

 Two helper functions, please note these work only with a char array.

 - **size_t center(uint8_t row, char \* message)** centers a string on the defined row.